exercism/fsharp/concepts/if-then-else-expressions/about.md

 elif x > 7 then
     5.6

-// Results in compiler erropr
+// Results in compiler error
 ```

 The `else` and `elif` branches are optional, but only if the type of the returned expression is [`unit`][unit-type].